Cyclist who died after colliding with a lorry in North Yorkshire is named

 North Yorkshire Police conducted an investigation into the fatal collision and spoke to the driver.

-Alison Norton, assistant coroner for North Yorkshire, adjourned the inquest during a hearing in Northallerton and said it will resume at a later day.
+Alison Norton, assistant coroner for North Yorkshire, adjourned the inquest during a hearing in Northallerton and said it will resume at a later date.

 She also opened inquests examining the deaths of three men who died in North Yorkshire last year following drug overdoses.